 Language Requirement

 Satisfying the MA TESL/AL Language Requirement may require additional coursework.
 The spirit of this requirement is that students, before they graduate, will have had a language-learning experience either in the recent past or concurrent with working toward their degree.
-All students are required to submit a Language Requirement Form indicating how this requirement is to be met signed by your assigned program advisor or major professor and submitted to the Graduate Program Office (englgrad@iastate.edu) for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.
+All students are required to submit a Language Requirement Form indicating how this requirement is met signed by your assigned program advisor/major professor and submitted to the Graduate Program Office (englgrad@iastate.edu) for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.

 Native speakers of English